passcod/blook/monthly-update/2017/nov-10.md

 ## NaNoWriMo

-The first ten days of [NaNoWriMo] have been going a lot better than I thought, and it has been very nice to reconnect with the NZ community.
+The first ten days of [NaNoWriMo] have been going a lot better than I thought (I reached 25k words on the 9th!) and it has been very nice to reconnect with the NZ community.
 I'll probably drive down to Auckland in the second part of November to take part in in-person events, too.

 [NaNoWriMo]: https://nanowrimo.org/participants/passcod